Brendonovich/sceneify/website/docs/Getting Started/typescript.md

 The TypeScript compiler `tsc` can perform the same type checking as your code editor, the only difference being that it isn't performed as you type.

 Alternatively, you can skip compilation and run your TypeScript code with a utility like [ts-node](https://github.com/TypeStrong/ts-node), which will execute your TypeScript files in the same way that `node` executes JavaScript files.
-This will type check your files before running them, providing the same level of safety as `tsc`
+This will type check your files before running them, providing the same level of safety as `tsc`.